larsks/blog.oddbit.com-posts/2015-10-19-automatic-git-cache.md

 > [I] would really like a git lookaside cache which operated on an upstream
 > repo, but pulled objects locally when they're available

-In this post I present a proof-of-concept solution and isn't something that has actually been used or tested anywhere.
+In this post I present a proof-of-concept solution to this request.
+Please note that thisand isn't something that has actually been used or tested anywhere!

 If you access a git repository via `ssh`, it's easy to provide a wrapper for git operations via the `command=` option in an `authorized_keys` file.
-We can take advantage of this to update a a local repository prior to responding to a `clone`/`pull`/etc. operation.
+We can take advantage of this to update a a local "cache" repository prior to responding to a `clone`/`pull`/etc. operation.

 A simple wrapper might look like this: